marijnh/Eloquent-JavaScript/18_http.md

 {{index "user experience", "asynchronous programming"}}

 When a program is
-in the process of handling an action caused by some ((button)) or other control, which might require communication with the server and thus take a while, it can be a good idea to disable the control until the action finishes.
+in the process of handling an action caused by some ((button)) or other control that might require communication with the server and thus take a while, it can be a good idea to disable the control until the action finishes.
 That way, when the user gets impatient and clicks it again, they don't accidentally repeat